amirmabhout/withparen/README.md

 # Eliza

-A framework for multi-agent development and deployment
+A framework for multi-agent development and deployment.

 ## ✨ Features